How to Earn Money From Photography and Feel Great About it

 Can you believe people actually paid me to run photo book workshops?

 It’s a huge area and a tough sell.
 Firstly because you’re selling your time for money.
-And secondly because you have to deal with ten million questions.
+And secondly because you have to deal with ten gazillion questions.
+(All at once).

 Some of them wanted me to actually create the book on the spot and others wanted me to explain the process.